-Step 1: Plan for the future
+1: Plan for the future

 If you are still saving toward your goals, you can make plans about strategic ways to put your money to work.
-If you are living off your portfolio, you can evaluate the income potential of your holdings, or how much you may need to sell to meet your income needs.
-You may want to direct new investments to the most attractive securities or funds in under-represented asset classes.
+If you are living off your investment portfolio, you can evaluate the income potential of your holdings, or how much you may need to sell to meet your income needs.
+You may want to direct new investments to the most attractive securities or funds in underrepresented asset classes.

-Step 2: Evaluate your asset allocation
+2: Evaluate your asset mix

-Next, ensure that you are diversified within each asset class.
+During your review, ensure that you are diversified within each asset class.
 Among individual stocks and stock funds, for example, your holdings could include a mix of investments in each of the following categories:

 - Style: Different investment strategies, such as growth and value, tend to trade market leadership.
 Holding both types means you can help minimize volatility in your portfolio, and potentially benefit in all types of environments.